jni/skimage-tutorials/preparation.md

   For conda users, we have provided a conda environment that should work well for the workshop.
-Once you have downloaded the lecture materials (see "Download lecture materials", below), you can find the environment definition in the file `environment.yml`.
+Once you have downloaded the lecture materials (see "Download lecture materials", above), you can find the environment definition in the file `environment.yml`.
 Once you are at the root of the repository, you can create the environment with: